-Since specific access road, tower footing, and conductor tensioning and splicing locations haved not been designated at the time of this evaluation, it is assumed for purposes of analysis in this document that tower locations are uniformly distributed at 1,300 foot intervals and that one mile of new access roads will need to be constructed for every mile of transmission line (see Section B, Project Description).
+Since specific access road, tower footing, and conductor tensioning and splicing locations have not been designated, it is assumed for purposes of analysis in this document that tower locations are uniformly distributed at 1,300 foot intervals and that one mile of new access roads will need to be constructed for every mile of transmission line (see Section B, Project Description).
 Special status plant populations were reviewed and designated for avoidance based on species rarity, magnitude of the potential impacts, and sensitivity of the species to disturbance.
 Mitigation for all potentially significant impacts, including those that could result from access roads, is also proposed.